corsairmarks/prosperity_tradition_rebalance/mod/README.md

     * Update description
     * Remove monthly pulse event
     * Add event to flag as installed when single-player game is loaded
+* 1.2.1 Mark as deprecated - redundant in Stellaris 3.1.1 "Lem" and higher

 ## Source Code